BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Log In Information, Tips, and Tricks.md

+---
-# Log In Information, Tips, and Tricks
+title: Log In Information, Tips, and Tricks
+slug: logging_in
 ## Logging In

 ![](../assets/Screen_Shot_2020-09-21_at_10.56.36_AM.png)